 Even though we love our adorable little fluff balls when they’re tiny, they will grow into their full sizes soon enough.
 Generally, a cat is considered to be fully grown when it reaches 1 year of age.
 After this, cats tend to grow at a slower rate until they’re 18 months of age.
 Keep in mind that larger breeds, including Maine Coon, Egyptian Mau, and Burmese, take even longer to reach their full size.

 5. How to Introduce a Kitten to a Cat?

 Introducing a kitten to a cat is not as easy as shaking a hand and exchanging a name, as we humans do.
 As first impressions are highly important, you have to do it right.
-The introduction is not going to happen overnight, and be ready to put some effort into it.
-After all, your cat won’t have the whole house to herself anymore, will have to learn how to share food and share its parents’ love.
-Animal behaviorists advice that introducing a new kitten to an older cat should be done slowly and with care.
+The introduction is not going to happen overnight, so be ready to put some effort into it.
+After all, your cat won’t have the whole house to herself anymore and will have to learn how to share food and share its parents’ love.
+Animal behaviorists advise that introducing a new kitten to an older cat should be done slowly and with care.
 You also want to make sure that the cats’ personalities will connect in order to avoid having one hyperactive kitten bouncing off the walls and a solitary cat hiding in quiet places.

 A great idea would be to create a separate “territory” for each cat before letting them smell and hear each other.
 If this passive introduction works out well, the next step is to introduce them visually and continue with supervised playtime sessions.
 With luck, these two darlings will become besties in no time.